-In the Hunters Point fire case, the attorneys of Abramson Smith Waldsmith, LLP conducted an extensive investigation immediately.
+In the Hunters Point fire case, the attorneys of Abramson Smith Waldsmith LLP conducted an extensive investigation immediately.
 Through this investigation, it was determined that an electrical outlet was an important piece of evidence that needed preservation.
-It also was determined that the burning of a polyurethane foam cushion in furniture may have produced cyanide which caused victims to become unconscious at the fire scene resulting in death from smoke inhalation and/or carbon monoxide poisoning.
-The attorneys of Abramson Smith Waldsmith, LLP located and purchased an exemplar for comparison and testing to prove that this is what occurred.
+It also was determined that the burning of a polyurethane foam cushion in furniture may have produced cyanide that caused victims to become unconscious at the fire scene resulting in death from smoke inhalation and/or carbon monoxide poisoning.
+The attorneys of Abramson Smith Waldsmith LLP located and purchased an exemplar for comparison and testing to prove that this is what occurred.

-Abramson Smith Waldsmith, LLP's initial investigation into the Cathedral Hill Hotel fire in San Francisco led to a similar discovery.
-In that case, attorneys at Abramson Smith Waldsmith, LLP represented a commercial tenant who was caught in the fire and sustained serious pulmonary injuries along with the loss of his business.
-Again, plaintiff's injuries were exacerbated by toxic chemicals resulting from the burning of furniture.
+Abramson Smith Waldsmith LLP‘s initial investigation into the Cathedral Hill Hotel fire in San Francisco led to a similar discovery.
+In that case, attorneys at Abramson Smith Waldsmith LLP represented a commercial tenant who was caught in the fire and suffered serious pulmonary injuries along with the loss of his business.
+Again, plaintiff’s injuries were exacerbated by toxic chemicals resulting from the burning of furniture.

-Abramson Smith Waldsmith, LLP has learned these lessons through its extensive experience over the last thirty plus years.
-It is particularly well positioned to analyze the usual issues in these cases and retain the best possible expert team in a short period of time.
-It knows how to approach explosion and fire cases to maximize a victim's recovery.
+Abramson Smith Waldsmith LLP has learned these lessons through its extensive experience over the last 30-plus years.
+It is particularly well-positioned to analyze the usual issues in these cases and retain the best possible expert team in a short period of time.
+It knows how to approach explosion and fire cases to maximize a victim’s recovery.